© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Charlecote Bridge is a scheduled monument protected by Historic England under reference 1005755.
 View the official record →

-Charlecote Bridge is a stone bridge crossing the River Avon near Charlecote Park in Warwickshire.
+Charlecote Bridge is a medieval stone bridge crossing the River Avon near Charlecote Park in Warwickshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005755.

 Charlecote Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005755.